 The registry will improve data collection by creating a universe of saltwater anglers, essentially a phonebook of fishermen.
 This resource will help reduce bias and improve the efficiency of catch and effort surveys.
 Instead of asking a random sample of coastal U.S. residents if they’ve gone fishing (what is currently done), an angler registry through a phone or mail survey would allow surveyors to call upon those who have already identified themselves as saltwater fishermen.
-The National Saltwater Angler Registry team is in charge of creating this “phonebook” of anglers to ensure that marine anglers are accurately accounted for.

 Anglers please note:

 New York, Rhode Island, Maine and Massachusetts also have marine license requirements.
 Though Connecticut has reciprocity with these neighboring states, residents of Connecticut are required to have a CT Resident Marine Waters Sport Fishing License to fish in the Marine District.